Yakov Eliashberg: Research

 Eliashberg's research interests are in differential topology, especially in symplectic and contact topology.

 In the 80's he developed a combinatorial technique which he used to prove that the group of symplectomorphisms is $\mathcal{C}^0$-closed in the diffeomorphism group.
-This fundamental result, proved in a different way also by Gromov is now called the Eliashberg-Gromov theorem, and is one of the first manifestation of symplectic rigidity.
+This fundamental result, proved also in a different way by Gromov, is now called the Eliashberg-Gromov theorem, and is one of the first manifestations of symplectic rigidity.

 In 1990 he discovered a complete topological characterization of Stein manifolds of complex dimension greater than 2.

 Eliashberg classified contact structures into "tight" and "overtwisted" ones.
 Using this dichotomy, he gave the complete classification of contact structures on the 3-sphere.
 Together with Thurston, he developed the theory of confoliations, which unifies foliations and contact structures.

 Eliashberg worked on various aspects of the h-principle, introduced by Mikhail Gromov, and he wrote in 2002 an introductory book on the subject.

 Together with Givental and Hofer, Eliashberg pioneered the foundations of symplectic field theory.